JMorris1575/confirmation2018/docs/implementing.rst

 include them at the bottom of every page.

 Also, it is probably easier, and more in keeping with Django philosophy, to determine the availability of the previous and next buttons to a particular user in the model method rather than gumming up the template too much.

+No, the model methods are good for determining whether previous or next pages are available, but determining whether a particular user can view them or not is best left to the view.
+I will implement that after I get more pages.

+Then again, I don't want the Next button appearing if the candidate can't actually get to that page.
+Hmm...
+I'll have to re-think it again.
+(Is the current user available from the model?
+I think it is.)

+Implementing the Essay Page
+***************************

+The steps I envision are as follows:

+*   move the context formation into the body of the view
+*   add what happens when an ES page comes to the get method
+*   create the essay.html page stub and see that it displays
+*   fill out the entry version of the essay.html page
+*   add what happens when an ES page comes to the post method
+*   check to see if the previous and next buttons are operating correctly
+*   figure out how a candidate can edit his or her responses